OlofH2/Before-Fab-Academy/docs/ShopBot.md

 ##About the ShopBot

-CNC stands for Computer Numerical Control
+In the video it is explained that CNC stands for Computer Numerical Control and that the speed is measured in inches per second (ips).

-Router bits and end-mills

-Raster/bitmap vs. vector

-Speed: ips (inches per second)
-Can cut 2D (x and y) and we create 2D toolpath

 2.5D is usually used when making signs, so I would compare it to making a relief.
 Router travels by x and y axis and only uses the z-axis to go in and out of toolpaths.
 To do a 3D work you would have to design a 3D model.